Colleges by Location

 The vibrant campus life at Randolph College encourages students to get involved in various clubs, organizations, and athletic teams, fostering a sense of community and personal growth.
 Through a rich array of extracurricular activities, students have the opportunity to develop leadership skills, explore their interests, and build lifelong connections.
 The college also promotes a strong commitment to service, encouraging students to engage with the local community and make a positive impact in the world.
 Overall, Randolph College offers a well-rounded education that equips students with the skills and knowledge to succeed in their chosen fields and make a difference in the world.

 Located in Lynchburg, VA and set in a suburban environment, Randolph College is a private comprehensive higher education institution.
-Its campus is 100 acres in size.
-This school uses a semester-based calendar.
-It has an acceptance rate of 95%.
-The freshman retention rate at Randolph College is 67% and the six-year graduation rate is 50%.
+This school follows a semester-based calendar.
+It has an acceptance rate of 93%.
+The freshman retention rate at Randolph College is 75% and the six-year graduation rate is 46%.

 Explore this school's profile to find out the most essential things about Randolph College.